fatemehfeizipour/cloud-portfolio/README.md

 # Cloud Portfolio – Fatemeh Feyzipour

-Welcome to my cloud computing portfolio.

-This repository contains my hands-on cloud computing projects and architecture designs as I learn and practice cloud technologies.
+This repository contains my hands-on cloud computing projects using Amazon Web Services.

 ## Projects

-1. Static Website Hosting on AWS S3
+### 1️⃣ Static Website Hosting on AWS

+Services used:

+* Amazon S3
+* CloudFront

+Goal:
+Host a static website using AWS infrastructure.

+---

-2. EC2 Web Server Deployment
+### 2️⃣ EC2 Web Server
-3. Cloud Architecture Design
-4. Serverless Application

-## Skills I'm Learning

-- AWS Cloud
+Services used:

-- EC2
+* Amazon EC2
-- S3
-- Cloud Architecture
-- Linux
-- Networking

-## About Me

-Aspiring Cloud Engineer based in Vancouver, Canada.
-I enjoy building cloud projects and documenting my learning journey.
+* Security Groups
+* Nginx

+Goal:
+Launch a web server in the cloud and serve a basic webpage.

+---

+### 3️⃣ IAM Security Lab

+Services used:

+* AWS IAM

+Goal:
+Create users, roles, and permissions to manage secure access.

+---

+### 4️⃣ Cloud Monitoring

+Services used:

+* Amazon CloudWatch

+Goal:
+Monitor system metrics and create alerts.

+---

+More projects will be added as I continue learning cloud computing.